williwilliams3/TermProjectIML/README.md

 # TermProjectIML
  Fall 2020 Term Project

  Objective:

- Train a ML model on npf_train.csv
+ Train a ML model on npf_train.csv.
  Generate the following predictions for npf_test_hidden.csv dataset at most on December 6.

   	1. Binary class predictions